 Step 3: Spray a fine mist of your chosen Setting Spray onto entire face, with eyes closed.
 Allow to dry for a few minutes.

 Step 4: Apply your selected Mattify Transparent Powder, as primer, to prevent pores from clogging

-Step 5: Apply your chosen liquid or powder foundation
+Step 5: Apply your favorite liquid or powder foundation

 Step 6: Apply all other cosmetics (blush, bronzer, highlighter, eye liner/shadow)